 - The 3-year warranty is a bit short.

 Samsung X5: Familiar yet totally different

 On the inside, it’s totally different, however.
 This is the first portable SSD I’ve reviewed that uses an NVMe SSDs instead of mSATA.
-In fact, it uses the Samsung SSD 970 Evo which is the reason for its new class of performance.
+In fact, it uses the Samsung SSD 970 Evo, which is why it’s a new class of performance.